International-Data-Spaces-Association/InformationModel/examples/README.md

 reports and predictions.

-## Example PART2:
+## Example PART2: Software development and service provision (stable)

 App4Traffic GmbH provides a wide range of software development, consultancy and data hosting services and thus implements multiple roles within the IDS ecosystem.
 Based in Switzerland (Musterstraße 2, Zürich) the SME develops and distributes IDS Data Apps (e.g. APP1) and serves customers like PAT3 with advanced analytics services based upon data from PART1.

-## Example PAT3: Global logistics company
+## Example PAT3: Global logistics company (stable)

 The international "Supercargo Logistics" company provides services around the globe with subsidiaries in a number of countries, among others
-Supercargo GmbH (Musterstraße 5, Köln, Deutschland), Supercargo LLC (Yлица пример 120, Moscow), and Supercargo Ltd. (Sample Road 15c, Hongkong).
+Supercargo GmbH - headquarters - (Musterstraße 5, Köln, Deutschland), Supercargo OOO (Yлица пример 120, Москва), and Supercargo Ltd. (Sample Road 15c, Hongkong).
 Their businesses are thus subject to international, national and optionally some custom regulations (legal areas).
 The organization complies with the ISIC classification rev. 4 and has ISIC code 4923 (freight transport via road).
 The company retrieves live traffic monitoring data, in order to supply its drivers with up-to-date traffic information, efficient routing and timely hazard warnings.